 An erosional surface was observed in this well at 1899.45m (figure 2a), which was top of a coarsening upward succession and base of a fining upward succession (figure 6) The coarsening upward succession below the erosional surface shows an increase of energy upward.
 The biostratigraphy data suggested that the target sand was deposited in a low energy, freshwater to brackish lagoonal setting.
 However, as some different depositional environments can also have the same features, the interpretation of well 2 was correlated with the interpretations of the adjacent well 3.
 In both these wells, the coarsening upward succession accounted for the same thickness of sands with 4m in each well.
 In addition, this succession in well 2 was overlaid by an erosional surface.
 Hence, it was interpreted that the coarsening upward succession having parallel laminated sands (figure 3) represents mouth bar deposits, and the erosional surface was interpreted as a channel base.
 The fining upward succession above the erosional surface/channel base combined with parallel laminated silty clay observed in core (figure 5a) indicates a decrease of energy upward.
 Furthermore, the results of Palynological analyses suggested that the target interval probably was deposited in freshwater to brackish lagoonal setting (freshwater lagoon and brackish influence).
 Going upward, Microfauna and Palynological analyses show an increase of marine influence (mainly brackish lagoonal setting and minor connection to marine environment).
-The minor marine influence was recorded by shallow marine calcareous benthonic foraminifera (Lagenasp.)
-(VPI Labs, 2001).
+The minor marine influence was recorded by shallow marine calcareous benthonic foraminifera (Lagenasp) (VPI Labs, 2001).
 These illustrated that the fining upward succession represents a deepening or more marine upward succession.
 This was interpreted as backfilled distributary channel deposits formed during transgressive phase.
 The thickness of backfilled channel deposits in well 2 and well 3 is almost the same with 7m and 8.5m respectively.
 Similarity in well 3, it is difficult to observe the evidence of marine influence in core in this well due to its relatively minor marine influence.
-Thus, the interpretation for the fining upward succession was mainly based on the results of high resolution biostratigraphy analyses.
+Thus, the interpretated fining upward succession was mainly based on the results of high resolution biostratigraphy analyses.

-Well 1 analyses (Target interval: 1744.8 – 1756.1mMD)
+Well 1 analysis (Target interval: 1744.8 – 1756.1mMD)

 The interpretation results of well 1 was only based on the well log patterns due to lack of core and biostratigraphy data in this well, which was correlated with the interpretation result of the adjacent well 2 and well 3 in the study area.
 Based on the well log patterns, well 1 is characterized by coarsening upward, blocky to fining upward successions (figure 7).
-As several different environments have the same well log patterns, the interpretation of this well was correlated with the interpretation result of the adjacent well 2 and well 3.
-With a regard to the interpretation result of these two wells, the coarsening succession is probably a mouth bar deposit formed during regressive phase and the blocky to fining upward succession is probably a backfilled distributary channel deposit formed during transgressive phase.
+The interpretation of this well was correlated with the adjacent well 2 and well 3.
+The coarsening succession is probably a mouth bar deposit formed during regressive phase and the blocky to fining upward succession is probably a backfilled distributary channel deposit formed during transgressive phase.